Tips On Pouring Your Own Concrete Driveway

 Preparation Is The Key To A Well Poured Driveway

 Define the area that you’re going to fill with concrete and excavate it down about 4 inches and put in your forms.
 Then, make sure that the soil is well packed down.
 You don’t want any open spaces due to settling underneath your slab since that might lead to cracks.
 If the soil is soft, dig down deeper and fill in with gravel and sand to make a solid base.
 You can rent a soil compactor at your local rental yard to further pound the ground until it’s solid.
-There are also hand tamping tools as well, if the area isn’t to big, they’ll do the job nicely.

 It Costs A Little More But Steel Reinforcements Are Worth It